VladC24/React-Kube-e-commerce-app/README.md

 # React-Kube-e-commerce-app
 A React e-commerce application with a microservices architecture, which contains two Node APIs, a MongoDB database, a RabbitMQ messaging queue and an integration with Twilio for SMS notifications.
-This is deployed via Kubernetes.
+**The purpose of this app is to explore Kubernetes deployments**

 ### APIs:
 - products-API